 Yusuf Jeffers

-How to use this list: The hamstring curl strengthens the full-body workout is worth the effort.
+Moving at the elbows, slide entire body back an inch or two: It may take a few tries to master this movement, but the full-body workout is worth the effort.
 “You use the shoulders, pecs [chest muscles], and triceps to move while building strength endurance in the abdominal muscles and working the quads, glutes, and hip abductor muscles to perform the windshield wiper move,” Jeffers says.

 How to do it: